octo-technology/worker-decorator/README.md

 Worker Decorator decorates your objects to facilitate navigating between the synchronous and asynchronous sides of your code.

-The OCTO Technology mobile squad has been heavily using it to implement its Android vision of a Clean Architecture for the past 2 years.
+The OCTO Technology mobile squad has been heavily using this approach to implement its Android vision of a Clean Architecture for the past 2 years.

 As of today, it can generate decorations in Kotlin or Java, holding a Strong or Weak reference to the decorated object, relying on an Executor to handle the thread change.